 Two additional methods of periodic internal testing of security controls are internal audits and vulnerability scans.

 Most organisations define an internal audit programme to allow for at least annual auditing of the current policies and controls.
-These audits can be conducted by internal staff, or by a consultant.
+These audits can be conducted by internal staff, or by an IT consultant.
 The consultant option is attractive for many smaller businesses, or businesses that are new to conducting internal audits, as it allows them to get their internal audits conducted while bringing the skill level of their nominated internal audit resources up to the required level.
 For organisations that have internal staff capable of conducting audits, this allows the organisation to retain more control and customization over the audit processes, making them more applicable to the organisation.

 Internal vulnerability scanning allows an organisation to passively test its technical security controls, as well as whether certain policies such as patch management are being adhered to.
 This scanning can be done by the internal IT department if present, or arranged through an external provider.
 These tests are not as invasive or expensive as penetration testing, and thus can be done as regularly as the organisation requires, although every 6 months at least is a good place to start.
 They provide a good means of monitoring technical security controls, and the general technical security of the organisation.